 - Fast, efficient and logical workflows

 Vector’s physical design incorporates features that improve the user experience, including front-facing LEDs that instantly display battery, positional, heart rate, UWB connectivity, and Bluetooth information.

 At 81 x 43.5 x 15.9mm, Catapult Vector is 20% smaller than the OptimEye S5.
 Vector also comes with a smart docking station that can simultaneously charge up to 24 devices.
 The new device also contains significant on-board computing power for generating sport-specific insights.

-Catapult Vector achieves in-stadium data quaility through a specifically-optimised GNSS chip.
+Catapult Vector achieves in-stadium data quality through a specifically-optimised GNSS chip.
 The device is able to work indoors and outdoors, even combining ClearSky and satellite-derived data into a single activity when required.

 Integrated Heart Rate

 For the first time, Vector enables users to collect heart rate data without additional wearable products.
 Collecting data directly from Vector’s sensor-embedded vest, the technology removes the need for a heart rate strap or additional hardware.
 This improves athlete buy-in and provides a robust solution for capturing physiological information alongside movement data.

 Catapult Vector will start to be rolled out to beta partners in selected regions in the first half of 2019.